The Best Food Shows to Binge Watch

 Cooked

 Cooked delves deep into the world of food and culture.
 Based on the book ‘Cooked’ by Michael Pollan, the show explores the four elements involved in cooking: fire, water, air, and earth.
-The four-part series provides unique human insight into how different cultures and communities utilise these elements to create cuisines, while touching on culinary gender roles and how our relationship with food has evolved from our origins until today.
+The four-part series provides unique insights into how different cultures and communities utilise these elements to create cuisines, while touching on culinary gender roles and how our relationship with food has evolved from our origins until today.

 From the tradition of barbecue in the American South to the importance of fire in Australian Aboriginal communities, the thought-provoking series reminds us that food is at the heart of communion.